By Dr. Perry, PhD

 By identifying our attachment style and learning what traits we exhibit in a close relationship we can learn to cope with triggering events in a healthier manner.
 It is important to note that being dependent on a loved one for emotional support should not be seen as a negative thing.
 This is not to be equated with pathological co-dependency which can be controlling, destructive and abusive.

 I hope you found this article informative and helpful.
 I would love to hear your thoughts and insight on this topic in the comments below.
 Please note, this article is meant for educational purposes only.
-If you have questions or are in need of further support please click here.
+If you would like to schedule a free initial consultation to work with me on your mental health please click here.

 “We specialize in a solution-focused approach to psychotherapy, specifically treating depression, anxiety, relationship issues and narcissistic abuse.”